edabrowska/el_passion_psd/README.md

 why | server-side rendering, prefetching, etc. | use cheap hosting such as AWS S3 how | `$ npm start` and you're done | `$ npm run export` and then serve the contents of `out` directory remarks | nope | you need to declare all exported pages in `exportPathMap` in `next.config.js` file

+## Redux

+Is pre-configured.
+If you'd rather not have it, revert commit 2aad8e304c2a97aba0ac47de224888bf4347f7cf or just remove `src/store`, and update `withLayout.js` and `package.json`

 ## Testing ([jest](https://facebook.github.io/jest/) & [enzyme](http://airbnb.io/enzyme/))